Hello and Welcome to Year 4!

 Reading is a very important life skill that every individual needs.
 Please can you spend 10 minutes each night reading with your child.

-Our science theme for this half term is Animals, including Humans.
+Our science theme for this half term is Sound.
+The children will be learning:

 Within this theme we will be learning: